OI-wiki/i18n/docs/basic/complexity.md

 Therefore, if $p_i = O(T(n))$, then $O(T(n))$ is an upper bound of amortized time complexity

-Potential method have many skills.
-Examples are skipped here.
+Potential method have many tricks.
+Examples omitted here.

 ## Space Complexity

-Similarly, the trend of space cost growing with input size's increasing can be measured by **space complexity** using similar methods mentioned above.
+Similarly, the growing trend of space cost with input sizes' growth can be measured by **space complexity** using similar methods mentioned above.

 ## Calculate Complexity